mrRay/VVISF-GL/README.md

 This repository includes an xcode project (examples/apple/ISFSandbox.xcodeproj) that has already been configured to compile VVGL and VVISF as frameworks that can be embedded in and deployed with your software.
 The same xcode project also includes a number of sample applications for OS X and iOS demonstrating how to include and use the frameworks.

 Adding VVGL.framework and VVISF.framework to an existing xcode project:
-- Add the project file XXXXX.xcodeproj to your workspace.
+- Add the project file ISFSandbox.xcodeproj to your workspace.
 - Add VVGL.framework and VVISF.framework as dependencies for your target (if you're compiling them for iOS, add VVGL_iOS and VVISF_iOS instead).
 - Navigate to the "Build Phases" UI in XCode for your target.
 Locate the "Link Binary With Libraries" section, and add VVGL.framework and VVISF.framework to the list (click the "+" button and locate the frameworks in the list).
 - Add a new "Copy Files" build phase.
 Set its destination to "Frameworks".
 Add VVGL.framework and VVISF.framework to this list (click the "+" button and then navigate to the frameworks in the "Products" folder).